chrthomsen/pygrametl/docs/quickstart/install.rst

 .. warning::
     As Python 2 is no longer being `maintained
     <https://www.python.org/doc/sunset-python-2/>`_ support for it will slowly
     be reduced as we continue to develop pygrametl.
+Currently, :mod:`.dttr` is the only pygrametl module that requires Python 3 (version 3.4 or above).

 After a Python implementation has been installed and added to the system's path, it can be run from either the command prompt in Windows or the shell in